EgoGrasp: World-Space Hand-Object Interaction Estimation from Egocentric Videos: Abstract

 \section{Abstract}

-We propose \textbf{EgoGrasp}, the first method to reconstruct world-space hand–object interactions (W-HOI) from egocentric monocular videos with dynamic cameras in the wild.
-Accurate W-HOI reconstruction is critical for understanding human behavior and enabling applications in embodied intelligence and virtual reality.
-However, existing hand–object interactions (HOI) methods are limited to single images or camera coordinates, failing to model temporal dynamics or consistent global trajectories.
-Some recent approaches attempt world-space hand estimation but overlook object poses and HOI constraints.
-Their performance also suffers under severe camera motion and frequent occlusions common in egocentric in-the-wild videos.
-To address these challenges, we introduce a multi-stage framework with a robust pre-process pipeline built on newly developed spatial intelligence models, a whole-body HOI prior model based on decoupled diffusion models, and a multi-objective test-time optimization paradigm.
-Our HOI prior model is template-free and scalable to multiple objects.
-In experiments, we prove our method achieving state-of-the-art performance in W-HOI reconstruction.
+We propose \textbf{EgoGrasp}, the first method to reconstruct world-space hand-object interactions (W-HOI) from dynamic egoview videos, supporting open-vocabulary objects.
+Accurate W-HOI reconstruction is critical for embodied intelligence yet remains challenging.
+Existing HOI methods are largely restricted to local camera coordinates or single frames, failing to capture global temporal dynamics.
+While some recent approaches attempt world-space hand estimation, they overlook object poses and HOI constraints.
+Moreover, previous HOI estimation methods either fail to handle open-set categories due to their reliance on object templates or employ differentiable rendering that requires per-instance optimization, resulting in prohibitive computational costs.
+Finally, frequent occlusions in egocentric videos severely degrade performance.
+To overcome these challenges, we propose a multi-stage framework: (i) a robust pre-processing pipeline leveraging vision foundation models for initial 3D scene, hand and object reconstruction; (ii) a body-guided diffusion model that incorporates explicit egocentric body priors for hand pose estimation; and (iii) an HOI-prior-informed diffusion model for hand-aware 6DoF pose infilling, ensuring physically plausible and temporally consistent W-HOI estimation.
+We experimentally demonstrate that EgoGrasp can achieve state-of-the-art performance in W-HOI reconstruction, handling multiple and open vocabulary objects robustly. \keywords{Egocentric Video \and Hand-Object Interaction \and World Space}